New Year’s Resolutions or Not?

 February: Focus On Relationships – Spouse, Children, Parents, Grandparents, Siblings, Friends, Neighbors.
 Make time for date nights, family gatherings, double dates with friends, sister time, and day trips with my son.

 March: Capturing The Lovely/Freezing Time – Keeping either a written or a photo journal.
-Once a day focuses on capturing the moments I love most.
+Once a day focus on capturing the moments I love most.

 April: More Music – Whether this means listening to music or playing music or even writing music, this is my focus.
 Attend concerts, musicals, or symphonies.